hackle/blog-rust/raw/blog-rewrite-in-rust.md

 }
 ```

-Rust does not like it, albeit the obviously harmless and correct definition.
+Rust does not like it, albeit the obviously harmless and "correct" definition.
 It complains,

 ```rust
 error[E0308]: `if` and `else` have incompatible types